richardschoen/iforgit/knowledge/simple_source_management.md

 Optionally the production source member can be removed from the original library location during development if you don't want anyone else using the source member while it's being edited.

 #### MBRCHKI usage examples
-The following example checks out a source member named MYSOURCE1 from QGPL/QRPGLESRC to a developer library:  the IFORGIT/GITSRCARC table from QGPL/QRPGLESRC.
-The source member name in the archive is automatically created.
+The following example checks out a source member named MBR001R from source file DEVSOURCE1/QRPGLESRC to a production source file: MYSOURCE1/QRPGLESRC.
+Since ARCHIVE is set to *YES the source member is archived and the member name in the archive is automatically created.
+Since replace is *NO, the destination source member will not be replaced if it exists.
+And the develpoment copy is not removed from its location because RMVPRDCOPY is *NO.

  ```
 IFORGIT/MBRCHKI SRCFILE(DEVSOURCE1/QRPGLESRC)
-                SRCMBR(HELLO)
+                SRCMBR(MBR001R)
                 TOSRCFILE(MYSOURCE1/QRPGLESRC)
-                TOSRCMBR(HELLO)
+                TOSRCMBR(*SAME)
                 REPLACE(*NO)
                 RMVDEVCOPY(*NO)
                 ARCSRCFILE(*DEFAULT)